oktadev/ionic-jhipster-starter/README.md

 The Ionic JHipster Starter is designed to be used with a JHipster backend that uses JWT Authentication.
 You can create a project with it directly, or use [Ionic for JHipster](https://github.com/oktadeveloper/generator-jhipster-ionic).

 This project provides a base template of functionality for an Ionic app.
-The Ionic for JHipster module provides entity generation and additional features that require logic to install (e.g. OAuth authentication).
+The Ionic for JHipster module provides ~~entity generation and additional features that require logic to install (e.g. OAuth authentication)~~.

-This project is in a beta state, see its [v1.0 milestone](https://github.com/oktadeveloper/ionic-jhipster-starter/milestone/2) for progress towards a release.

 [![Build Status][travis-image]][travis-url]